barboraberkova/english-for-designers/homework-11.md

 That quietness became my design constraint.
 The app couldn't shout.
 It had to sit beside the art, not on top of it.

-> "A busy interface is the enemy of a peaceful gallery visit.
-The app's job is to disappear once you've found what you need."

 If you aren't familiar with his work, you can [explore more about him](about-shaun.md) to see the visual anchor to this entire system.

 ![showcase of Shaun Tan paintings](img/shaun-tan-intro.png)